openxc/android-webcam/README.md

 Supported platform : Iconia Tab A500.

- This application will also work in V4L2-enabled pandaboard and beagleboard.
+ This application will also work on V4L2-enabled pandaboard and beagleboard.